maraj91/NavigationArcComponent/README.md

 # NavigationArcComponent
-How to user navigation architecture component?
+How to use navigation architecture component?